-The following are the general terms and conditions applying to the purchase of tickets to performances of The Metropolitan Orchestra.
+The following are the general terms and conditions applying to the purchase of tickets to performances, educational programs and Junior camps of The Metropolitan Orchestra.
 By purchasing a ticket, you will be taken as having read, understood and accepted the terms and conditions.
 If you acquire tickets on behalf of anyone else, you are deemed to have agreed to these terms on your own behalf and as an agent for them.

 1) The right of admission is reserved.

 A booking fee may be applicable on ticket purchases.